msveshnikov/autocode-ai/server/README.md

 AutoCode Registration System is a simple Express.js application designed to handle user registrations, process payments via Stripe, and manage user licenses using MongoDB.
 The system offers a tiered pricing model with Free, Premium, and Enterprise options, each providing different levels of access and features.

+# ADD

+-   Pages for user profile management, login/register and payment using some Express template engibe.

 ## Features

 -   User registration and login
 -   Stripe integration for payment processing
 -   License management with daily request limits
 -   Tiered pricing model (Free, Premium, Enterprise)
 -   MongoDB integration for data storage
 -   Docker support for easy deployment

 ## Architecture